OOIT-com/web3-apps/src/components/artwork/ArtworkHelp.md

 You can:

-- *Encrypt*: Provide a file, encrypt it and download it including the metadata with secret key and hash.
+- *Encrypt*: Provide a file, encrypt it and download it including the metadata with privateKey key and hash.
 - *Decrpyt* : Decrypt the file.
 - *Create Artwork Time Proof*: create a secure time entry on the the blockchain.
 - *List all your Artwork Time Proof*: List all Artwork Time Proofs entries created.